sdatkinson/neural-amp-modeler/README.md

 ### Which architecture?

-There's no clear winner yet.
-Both train from the same captures, so train both and listen — more people comparing them on real rigs is how a default eventually gets picked.
+ConcatWaveNet is the default.
+HyperWaveNet generates its weights whenever the knob values change, and audible zippering can show up in the plugin during those transitions with no fix yet — so its export button is hidden behind `nam-capture --hyperwavenet` until that's sorted out.

-The one firm difference is runtime cost.
-A HyperWaveNet generates its weights whenever the knob values change; once they settle, the audio path is a stock 8-channel WaveNet costing no more per buffer than an ordinary NAM capture.
+Runtime cost is the tradeoff behind the two architectures.
+Once a HyperWaveNet's weights settle, its audio path is a stock 8-channel WaveNet costing no more per buffer than an ordinary NAM capture.
 A ConcatWaveNet instead carries the knob values as extra channels through every layer, and has to be wider to hold its own — `8 + 2 × (knobs − 1)` channels, so a 5-knob model runs 16 wide, on every buffer, forever.

 ## Active learning (experimental)